WebKit/WebKit/LayoutTests/webgl/1.0.2/resources/webgl_test_files/test-guidelines.md

                 runNextTest();

             Remember the tests need to run without timing out even and slow mobile devices.
-            The harness resets the timeout timer everytime a test reports success or failure so as long as some part of your test calls `testPassed` or `testFailed` or one of the many wrappers (`shouldXXX`, `glErrorShouldBe`, `WebGLTestUtils.checkCanvasXXX`, etc..)
+            The harness resets the timeout timer every time a test reports success or failure so as long as some part of your test calls `testPassed` or `testFailed` or one of the many wrappers (`shouldXXX`, `glErrorShouldBe`, `WebGLTestUtils.checkCanvasXXX`, etc..)
             every so often the harness will not timeout your test.

-        *   The test harness requries the global variable `successfullyParse` to be set to true.
+        *   The test harness requires the global variable `successfullyParse` to be set to true.
             This usually appears at the end of a file.

                 var successfullyParsed = true;

-    *   Do not use browser specfic code.
+    *   Do not use browser specific code.

         *   Do not check the browser version.
 Use feature detection.